...

 Larger 21L Fuel TankCombined with 47 mpg (6.0 L/100km) economy for around 210+ mile rangeStable at speed, comfortable for hours, and pannier-compatible for loaded trips.

-Speaking of acceleration, the CB1000GT’s six-speed gearbox is calibrated for touring, especially in the mid-range.
-Honda has optimized gears 2 through 5 for acceleration, and I could feel the difference when powering through the gears on winding backroads.
-The bike pulled strongly in each gear, without any noticeable drop-off in power, allowing me to maintain smooth throttle response and keep my momentum going.
+Honda pairs that character with a six-speed gearbox clearly calibrated for touring.
+Gears 2 through 5 are optimized for mid-range acceleration, and I could obviously feel the difference when powering through the gears on winding backroads.
+The bike pulled strongly in each gear, without any noticeable flat spots, allowing me to maintain smooth throttle response and keep my momentum going.
+In the 40-60 mph range, during overtakes or when edging toward triple-digit speeds, the delivery stayed smooth and predictable.
+The taller sixth gear also paid dividends on the highway, letting the engine relax while still holding speed with minimal effort.

 Transmission and Electronics